Relative elegance and cartesian cubes with one connection: Model structures from cubical models of type theory

-The first map is a pushout of the trivial cofibration $m$, while the final map is a pushout of the trivial cofibration $\partial \lbotimes n$; thus the composite is indeed a trivial cofibration.
+The first map is a cobase change of the trivial cofibration $m$, while the final map is a cobase change of the trivial cofibration $\partial \lbotimes n$; thus the composite is indeed a trivial cofibration.
 The diagonal lift exhibits $q$ as a dual strong deformation retract, thus a trivial fibration by \cref{deformation-retract-to-trivial}. \end{proof}

 Thus, in a cylindrical premodel structure where all objects are cofibrant, the only non-trivial property necessary to apply \cref{cylindrical-premodel-to-model} is left cancellation for trivial cofibrations among cofibrations.
 This we can further reduce to the following condition.